CGuard: Efficient Spatial Safety for C: Evaluation

 \subsection{Usability}

-For most benchmarks, we didn't need to refactor source code.
+For most benchmarks, we did not need to refactor source code.
 Table~\ref{tab:refactor} provides a summary of our changes.
-At a broad level, we distributed these changes into three categories: a) changes related to the size-invariant, b) changes related to a pointer comparison converted to an integer comparison by the frontend, and c) other changes.
+At a broad level, we categorized the changes as follows: a) Related to the size-invariant, b) Related to a pointer comparison converted to an integer comparison by the frontend, and c) Other.

 Most changes were related to the size-invariant, and these were the easiest to fix.
 We found that for most of these cases, \toolname threw an exception at the allocation point itself.